andresberejnoi/Conda-Tools/README.md

 ## Conda Export Tool

 A simple tool that produces environment files for easily sharing a conda environment.
 This script uses the PyYAML package.
 Additionally, it was tested on Python 3.9 but I think it should work for any version that supports f-strings.

+This project was originally hosted in this [repo](https://github.com/andresberejnoi/PublicNotebooks/tree/master/Conda%20Tools).
+I decided to open a separate repository after fixing the bug in this [issue](https://github.com/andresberejnoi/PublicNotebooks/issues/1).

-The three main issues I wanted to solve about the built-in conda env export tool are the following:
+The three main issues I wanted to solve about the built-in `conda env export` tool are the following:

     - Not including pip installations when using flag `--from-history`
     - When using flag `--from-history`, package versions are often not